tiendu/tiendu.github.io/_posts/2022-12-26-oneliners-for-bioinformatics-eng.markdown

 Credit to [Umer Zeeshan Ijaz](https://userweb.eng.gla.ac.uk/umer.ijaz/bioinformatics/subsampling_reads.pdf)

-I made some improvements here.
-Set k for the desired number of subsampled reads/sequences.
+I've made some improvements to make it more readable and easy to understand.
+Here I select 10,000 sequences for subsampling, set k for the desired number of subsampled reads/sequences.

 * Subsample paired-end reads in fastq format